Instructions for Using Your Bed Bug Heater

 For optimal results follow these steps:

 Preparation for Heat Treatment

-- Cover all vents, windows and seams/cracks around doors with plastic sheeting (or insulation board) and blue painters’ tape – no air gets in, no air gets out during treatment
+- Seal all vents, cover all windows and seams/cracks around doors with plastic sheeting (or insulation board) and blue painters’ tape – no air gets in, no air gets out during treatment

 - Remove all light switch and electrical outlet plates for optimum heat penetration

-- Move furniture 3 feet away from wall
+- Move furniture 3 feet away from walls

 - Closets: separate clothes on hangers so the hot air can circulate between them.
-Remove some as needed and drape over furniture or spread them out on the floor
+Remove some as needed and drape over furniture or lay them out on the floor

-- Dressers: loosen clothes and other items in drawers, remove some as needed and drape over furniture or spread them out on the floor
+- Dressers: loosen clothes and other items in drawers, remove some as needed and drape over furniture or lay them out on the floor

 - Windows: remove vinyl blinds from the treatment area